solspace/ee-freeform/documentation/multi-page-forms.md

 * Each page is submitted through POST
 	* There is no unique URI segment per page at this time.
 	* Users cannot jump ahead to different pages, only forward and backward 1 page.
+	* There is currently a limit of 100 pages.
 * Sessions for incomplete submissions are stored for 3hrs, and then are removed after that.
 * Users can go backward in forms (if enabled).
 	* Any data entered into the current page that has NOT yet been submitted "forward" will not be saved when clicking **Previous** submit button.
 As in, clicking the Previous button will not save any changes you made to that form page.